jnanadarshan/odisha.top/policy.md

 <p>Effective date: September 22, 2018</p>

-<p>Cuttack.First. i.e. the people who ("us", "we", or "our") operate the https://cuttack.top website (hereinafter referred to as the "Service").</p>
+<p>odisha.First. i.e. the people who ("us", "we", or "our") operate the https://odisha.top website (hereinafter referred to as the "Service").</p>

 <p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.</p>

 <p>We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from https://cuttack.top</p>
+Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from https://odisha.top</p>

 <h2>Definitions</h2>
 <ul>
     <li>
         <p><strong>Service</strong></p>
-                <p>Service is the https://cuttack.top & facebook page, group operated at https://fb.com/cuttackfirst website operated by Cuttack.First.</p>
+                <p>Service is the https://odisha.top & facebook page, group operated at https://fb.com/odishafirst website operated by odisha.First.</p>
             </li>
     <li>
         <p><strong>Personal Data</strong></p>